 The AlterPath 2500 and 5000 each have a base DLS or simultaneous connection capacity of 64.
 This can be upgraded to up to 512 DLS connections for an AlterPath 2500 and up to 2048 DLS connections for an AlterPath 5000.
 The APM 2500 and the APM 5000 are also available with additional DLS connection capacity at the time of initial purchase.
 For details about DLS capacity, refer to Appendix C, "DLS Activation."

 The LCD control panel, power on/reset, and power off buttons are shown in Figure 1-3.

+Press and hold for 1 second to power on the system.
 Press and hold for 4 seconds to reset the system.